There’s nothing quite like gathering the family together and decorating a gingerbread house as a part of your treasured holiday traditions.

 First, let’s start off with some basic decorating tips:

 - Extra Icing: It’s always a good idea to have some extra icing on hand.
 Not only is it great for decorating, but it’s also used as an adhesive for attaching all your fun decorations.
 No need to make your own, our tub of pre-made royal icing is ready to use when you are!
 You can also use Wilton icing colors or Color Right Concentrated Food Coloring to tint your icing any shade you’d like.
+If you’d like to make your own icing, we have a recipe for the perfect gingerbread house icing, great for decorating and assembling.

 - A Tip on Tips: While most gingerbread house decorations are made with round or star tips, you can customize the look of your house by changing your tip size or style.
 Try a drop flower tip instead of a star tip, or play around with round tips of different sizes for a fun layered look!

 Now that we’ve covered the general basics, let’s get down to the nitty gritty.
-Here are some helpful tips for piping everything from the front door to the trimmings that help make your house a home!
+Here are some helpful tips for piping everything from the front door to the trimmings to help make your house a home!

 Every gingerbread house needs a colorful door!
 Before you outline your design, use a spatula to fill in the shape of the door with icing.